We design spaces that work for people and the planet.

 We keep our promises about building performance and work holistically with clients to create award-winning inspirational and healthy environments.

-Our diverse and inclusive team of 68 is moving towards full employee ownership, with collaborative studios in Edinburgh, Hereford and London.
+We are moving towards full employee ownership, with over 80 co-owners working collaboratively in teams in Edinburgh, Hereford and London.

 Architype offer full architectural and master planning services, from feasibility stage through to detailed design and post occupancy evaluation.